How To Calm A Crying Baby with little to no efforts!

 I used to regularly attach baby toys to my kid’s crib or to their car seat handle.
 These toys kept them entertained and they would love to play with them this way!

 Give A Gentle Massage

-Babies get tired of constant physical movement of their limbs.
+Babies get tired of the constant physical movement of their limbs.
 If the baby is fussy, it makes him over-tired.
 Sometimes it’s when babies have gas or need to move their bowels.
-It is not necessarily painful, but it is a new sensation as babies don’t move their bowels in the uterus and anything you can do to help.
+It is not necessarily painful, but it is a new sensation as babies don’t move their bowels in the uterus, and nothing you can do to help.

 On the other hand, you can try simply gripe water to ease the colic pain your baby has.
 While research doesn’t seem to support gripe water as an effective cure for colic or fussiness, many of the parents swear by it.

 There are plenty of brands out there, but my research says Mommy’s Bliss gripe water has outperformed all other brands.

 Too many stimuli frequently can also be a problem.
 It’s easy for parents to overlook the daily barrage of lights and sounds we’re all accustomed to.

 Your newborn baby was in darkness for nine months; his nervous system is still undeveloped and all these new stimuli can be overwhelming.
 This can be a little frightening for babies sometimes, so try turning off the TV and dimming the lights.

 Sometimes, transferring the baby to his dark, quiet nursery will facilitate him to relax.